rmkubik/til/mock-prop-on-object.md

-# [UNFINISHED] Mocking a property using getters and setters
+# [WIP] Mocking a property using getters and setters
 ## tags
 #javascript #property #mock #test